Wintermute0110/plugin.program.AEL.dev/SKINNING.md

 ## ROMs asset infolabels ##

- * `thumb` label is set to `DefaultProgram.png`.
+ * `icon` label is set to `DefaultProgram.png`.

- * For Confluence/Estuary, user will be able to configure what artwork will be set as `thumb` and `fanart`.
+ * For Confluence/Estuary, user will be able to configure what artwork will be set as `icon` and `fanart`.

  * Trailer is an asset, however label is set with setInfo() instead of setArt()